Plant-Based Diets, Micronutrients and Mental Health

 I don’t think anyone knows the answer to this question.
 My personal take on supplements is that the human body is best-adapted to obtaining nutrients from whole foods, and we are probably healthiest when we use that strategy.
 We may not be well-adapted to processing isolated nutrients in pill form once a day, but supplements are a critically important strategy for those who choose plant-based diets, don’t have access to high-quality animal foods (much of the developing world), or have health issues that interfere with normal digestion and absorption of nutrients from whole foods.
 I will be addressing the issue of supplementation in more detail in future posts.

 There are many valid, respectable, understandable reasons to choose a vegan diet, but as far as I can tell, better health is not one of them.
 That being said, given everything I have learned about how plants operate within the human body, the only meat-eaters who may be able to claim a “healthier than thou” stance in comparison to plant-eaters are the ones who don’t eat any plants at all.
 But this is not a contest—it is a search for understanding.
 My study of nutrition has convinced me that red meat, poultry and seafood are the most nutritious foods for the human brain (and body).
 So, if you’re only avoiding meat because you think you’ll be healthier without it, I am here to tell you that I find no evidence that eating meat is risky.
 In fact, everything I’ve read indicates that NOT eating meat is risky.
 So, enjoy that juicy, nutrient-dense, antinutrient-free steak, duck, salmon or oyster.
 Doctor’s orders😊

-This fall I’ll be writing about which tests are best to help you figure out if you have any micronutrient deficiencies, and how to bring your levels back to normal with foods or supplements.
+In the near future, I’ll be writing about which tests are best to help you figure out if you have any micronutrient deficiencies, and how to bring your levels back to normal with foods or supplements.
 To be notified of new posts as they become available, simply sign up below.